The Twelve Apostles (Victoria)

 The Twelve Apostles are a collection of limestone stacks off the shore of Port Campbell National Park, by the Great Ocean Road in Victoria, Australia.

 Their proximity to one another has made the site a popular tourist attraction.
 Despite their name, it is possible that there were never 12 rock stacks.
 Seven of the original nine stacks remain standing.
 Six of them are visible from the most popular viewpoint, while the seventh is located several metres away from the corner of the main viewing platform.

 Name

 The stacks were originally known as the Pinnacles; the Sow and Pigs (or Sow and Piglets, with Muttonbird Island being the Sow and the smaller rock stacks being the Piglets); and the Twelve Apostles.
 The formation's name was made official as the Twelve Apostles, after the Apostles of Jesus, to attract more tourists, despite only ever having had nine stacks.

 Formation and history

 The limestone unit that forms The Twelve Apostles is referred to as the Port Campbell Limestone, which was deposited in the Mid-Late Miocene, around 15 to 5 million years ago.

 The Twelve Apostles were formed by erosion.
-The harsh and extreme weather conditions from the Southern Ocean gradually eroded the soft limestone to form caves in the cliffs, which then become arches that eventually collapse, leaving rock stacks up to 50 m high.
+The harsh and extreme weather conditions from the Southern Ocean gradually eroded the soft limestone to form caves in the cliffs, which then became arches that eventually collapsed, leaving rock stacks up to 50 m high.
 The stacks are susceptible to further erosion from waves.